 Trips, activities and clubs

-The Art department organises exhibitions in Central Hall each year for students in Years 7, 8, 9 and 11 and then the work is exhibited around the College.
-We often invite artists to run workshops with Year 9 students and all years have the chance to work with the Artist-in-Residence.
+The Art department organises exhibitions in Central Hall each year for students in Years 7, 8, and 9 and then the work is exhibited around the College.
+We often invite artists to run workshops with students and all years have the chance to work with the Artist-in-Residence.

 There is an Art and Photography Club each Thursday lunchtime which is a chance for students to develop their skills and explore ideas.
 The department also has a lunchtime session for any student wanting to develop their own work, which is supported by the art staff.

 There are also opportunities to attend workshops in the Gerald Moore Gallery.
-There is an optional after-school club in the gallery each week for students in Years 7 to 9 and an evening class for GCSE and A level students and has a youth forum.
+There is an optional after-school club in the gallery each week for students in Years 7 to 9 and an evening class for GCSE students.
 The gallery also hosts some exciting one-off workshops, which are well-attended by Eltham students.

-- Every Easter there is a trip for Year 10 students to places like Tuscany and St Ives.
+- Every Easter there is a trip for Year 10 students to St Ives, Cornwall.

-- There are trips to London Galleries in Year 11, as part of the mock exam.
+- There are trips to London Galleries for multiple year groups.

 - Ms S Heraghty BA (Director of Art)